 “There is no one in Chinatown right now; it is so quiet.
 I think that might be one of the reasons why people are vandalizing.
 The opportunity is just there for them,” Ku says.

-This isn’t the first instance of vandalism in the area: At the start of the pandemic, the lion statues that stand at the entrances of Chinatown were defaced.
-Meanwhile, elderly members of Montreal’s Chinatown community have been on the receiving end of racial slurs and physical attacks, Bryant Chang, the vice-president of the Chinese Association of Montreal tells CTV.
+This isn’t the first instance of vandalism in the area: At the start of the pandemic, the lion statues at Chinatown's entrances were defaced.
+Meanwhile, elderly members of Montreal’s Chinatown community have been on the receiving end of racial slurs and physical attacks, Bryant Chang, the vice-president of the Chinese Association of Montreal, tells CTV.

 The fortune cookie campaign will run until November 23, when red zone lockdown measures are expected to be lifted, and coupons will be honoured until December 21.